MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 * Various bug fixes and reliability improvements.

 * After leaving a meeting and rejoining, shared video playback is synced to all users including the broadcaster.

-(52849)
+* Improved performance for video streams should make the overall experience of videos playing in Mesh better.

 ## Version 5.2405.0